 Did you know that there are two ways to get much-needed cash by using the equity you've built up in your home?
-Both a cash-out refinance and a home equity loan can help you reach a financial goal, whether that's helping to consolidate debt, making home improvements, or paying for a major life expense.
+Both a cash-out refinance and a home equity loan (or a home equity line of credit, HELOC) can help you reach a financial goal, whether that's helping to consolidate debt, making home improvements, or paying for a major life expense.

 At its core, a cash-out refinance is a new mortgage agreement for a loan that is more than what you owe on your home.
 Why more?
 Because you're tapping into the equity you've built over the years.
 You'll get an immediate sum of money at closing, and you can use that money for any number of things.
 Popular uses for a cash-out refi include:

 - Home improvements

 - Paying off credit cards

 At closing, your new loan is first used to pay off your old mortgage, as well as any fees and closing costs that are associated with your cash-out refi.
 You receive the sum of money that is left after those costs have been deducted.

 Note: In most cases, you cannot get a cash-out refi for the entire value of your home.